Secret hideaway for 4-6 on the beach near Galle, with luxe furnishings, a lovely garden and a dreamy pool”

 The downstairs is decorated in a soothing blend of natural colours and teal, with Asian accents like dancing Buddhas and lattice wood doors.
 The lounge area is full of light, with white walls and quirky pieces of furniture, and leads to a deck overlooking the pool, gardens and a route to the beach, swaying with palm trees.
 Upstairs, there are 2 double ensuite bedrooms and a veranda with a view of the sea.
 There's also space for a double air mattress, in case there are 6 of you.

 It's a great place for a family holiday, or 2-3 couples, especially if you simply want a relaxing beach break.
 Included with the rental are a cook, cleaner and night watchman, and you can book beauty treatments to have in the villa.
 Relax around the pool on plump bean bags then plunge into the sea to cool off; heaven.

 - Just steps from a lovely sandy beach

-- Great staff who give service with big smiles
+- Attentive and friendly staff who give service with big smiles

 - Food is very good: the chef will discuss menus with you and you just pay for groceries